 - a.
-First-time AWS User Setup: You can skip this if you already have an AWS account/payment method set up. - b.
-Configuring required AWS resources in your account: This sets up the appropriate VPCs/subnets/security groups required to run FireSim. - c.
+Background/Terminology: We will discuss some key terminology that will be used in the rest of the guides. - b.
+First-time AWS User Setup: You can skip this if you already have an AWS account/payment method set up. - c.
+Configuring required AWS resources in your account: This sets up the appropriate VPCs/subnets/security groups required to run FireSim. - d.
 Setting up a "Manager Instance" from which you will coordinate building and deploying simulations. - 2.
-Single-node simulation tutorial: This tutorial guides you through the process of running one simulation on a Run Farm consisting of a single f1.2xlarge, using our pre-built public FireSim AGFIs. - 3.
-Cluster simulation tutorial: This tutorial guides you through the process of running an 8-node cluster simulation on a Run Farm consisting of one f1.16xlarge, using our pre-built public FireSim AGFIs and switch models. - 4.
-Building your own hardware designs tutorial (Chisel to FPGA Image): This tutorial guides you through the full process of taking Rocket Chip RTL and any custom RTL plugged into Rocket Chip and producing a FireSim AGFI to plug into your simulations.
+Single-node simulation guide: This guide walks you through the process of running one simulation on a Run Farm consisting of a single f1.2xlarge, using our pre-built public FireSim AGFIs. - 3.
+Cluster simulation guide: This guide walks you through the process of running an 8-node cluster simulation on a Run Farm consisting of one f1.16xlarge, using our pre-built public FireSim AGFIs and switch models. - 4.
+Building your own hardware designs guide (Chisel to FPGA Image): This guide walks you through the full process of taking Rocket Chip RTL and any custom RTL plugged into Rocket Chip and producing a FireSim AGFI to plug into your simulations.
 This automatically runs Chisel elaboration, FAME-1 Transformation, and the Vivado FPGA flow.